 In the meantime, we are still finding creative solutions for single parents wherever possible.

-Most of the single dads we work with go overseas for surrogacy, usually to the US.
+Most of the single dads we work with go overseas for surrogacy, usually to the US or Canada.
 If your child is born outside the UK, you will need to navigate British nationality and immigration law succcessfully to ensure your child has a permanent right to live in the UK.

 You may also want to take steps to secure your legal status in the UK (since UK law treats your surrogate as the mother and may not not give you parental responsibility, even if you are the legal father).
-Until the full solution of parental orders is available, some single parents are applying for child arrangements orders to secure their status as far as possible.
+Until parental orders are available, some single parents are applying for child arrangements orders to secure their status as far as possible.
 Adoption is not a straightforward alternative to a parental order but may also be an option in some cases.

 The legal complications make things even more difficult for single mums.
 The surrogate, rather than you, will be the legal mother of your child (even if you are the biological mother and even if you are named as the mother on a foreign birth certificate).
 Find out more about UK legal parenthood.
-If your child is born outside the UK, securing British nationality and the documentation you will need to travel home could be complicated.
+If your child is born outside the UK, find out more about securing British nationality and the documentation you will need to travel home.

-While there are possible legal solutions, sadly in most cases these difficulties have meant historically that surrogacy is not practically available to UK single mothers.
-However, we are hopeful that the law is about to change, following the ruling in Re Z No. 2 (2016).
-That will make more options available to single mothers, although only where they are able to use their own eggs to conceive.
+The law change will make things easier for single mothers who need the help of a surrogate to conceive a child, but only if they are able to use their own eggs.
 We are also campaigning for wider reform to enable single mothers to be able to be recognised as a sole legal parent after surrogacy if they conceive with donor eggs.